patterniha/MMDF/README.md

 if MMDF show outbound tls error: most likely, that website does not allow domain fronting.(see: [Usage and Limitation](https://github.com/patterniha/MMDF/tree/main?tab=readme-ov-file#usage-and-limitation))

-if MMDF show inbound tls error: most likely you did not import the certificate correctly into the system/browser/MMDF-config.
+if MMDF show inbound tls error: most likely you did not import the certificate correctly into the system/browser/MMDF-config.(see: [Self-Signed certificate](https://github.com/patterniha/MMDF/tree/main?tab=readme-ov-file#self-signed-certificate))

 ## Requirements